munificent/craftinginterpreters/book/compiling-expressions.md

 ^code precedence-body (1 before, 1 after)

 We read the next token and look up the corresponding ParseRule.
-If there is no prefix parser then the token must be a syntax error.
+If there is no prefix parser, then the token must be a syntax error.
 We report that and return to the caller.

 Otherwise, we call that prefix parse function and let it do its thing.
 That prefix parser compiles the rest of the prefix expression, consuming any other tokens it needs, and returns back here.
-Infix expressions are where it gets interesting, since precedence comes into play.
+Infix expressions are where it gets interesting since precedence comes into play.
 The implementation is remarkably simple.

 ^code infix (1 before, 1 after)